-Most foundation problems stem from soil related moisture issues.
-When water builds up around your home, it can create pressure against your foundation or crawlspace walls.
+Most foundation problems stem from soil-related moisture issues.
+When water builds up around your home, it can create pressure against your foundation or crawl space walls.
 This can cause bowing walls, cracks, and seepage, which can eventually lead to structural failure.
 You can prevent water buildup around your home by making sure that your drainage systems are working well.
 Regularly clean out your gutters to ensure that water isn’t spilling out onto your foundation.
 Also, if you have soil surrounding your home’s foundation, consider replacing it with gravel or pebbles.
-Soil is like a sponge, and will expand when wet.
+The soil is like a sponge and will expand when wet.
 Alternatively, gravel works as a natural drainage system and will keep water away from your home.

 If you are experiencing foundation damage in your Virginia home, Atlas Master Companies can install Chance® anchors to raise it and give it permanent stabilization.
 Chance® anchors are rated up to 100,000 pounds each and are available in round or square shafts which are manufactured from galvanized steel.
 Special brackets are used to stabilize or lift foundations that are in need of repair.
 Atlas Master Companies is certified to install these pre-engineered and manufactured underpinning systems that are evaluated and listed by all the national building code agencies.